 However, it is important to note that soap is highly corrosive when it is going through the chemical process of being made.

 The components have to go through some very active caustic stages, before the soap becomes gentle enough to use.

 Below are some of my recommendations on the safety equipment to use and materials to avoid, when making soap.

-- When making soap, lye can give you a nasty burn if you are not careful, which is why you have to follow safe practices when handling it.
-Ensure you store your sodium hydroxide in a clearly marked, air tight container, with poison written on it
+- When making soap, lye can give you a nasty burn if you are not careful; this is why you have to follow safe practices when handling it.
+Ensure you store your sodium hydroxide in a clearly marked, air-tight container, with “poison” written on it.

-- Keep some vinegar handy, this will help to neutralize the lye if you accidentally spill it on yourself
+- Keep some vinegar handy, as this will help to neutralise the lye if you accidentally spill it on yourself.

-- After using lye, wipe the area and the bucket with paper towels and then put this in a separate dustbin liner, never put it directly into the bin you never know who might come into contact with it
+- After using lye, wipe the area and the bucket with paper towels, then put them in a separate dustbin liner.
+Never put it directly into the bin; you never know who might come into contact with it.